-- 8 In the Target Client list, select the target virtual machine. - i IMPORTANT: If you do not select the virtual machine in the Target Client list, the data is restored to the client on which the plug-in is installed. - 9 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set. - For more information about these sets, see the Quest NetVault Backup Administrator's Guide. - 10 To submit the job for scheduling, click Submit.
+- 8 In the Target Client list, select the target virtual machine. - i IMPORTANT: If you do not select the virtual machine in the Target Client list, the data is restored to the client on which the plug-in is installed. - 9 Select or create the Schedule Set, Restore Source Set, and Advanced Options Set.

+For more information about these sets, see the Quest NetVault Backup Administrator's Guide.